zcash/lightwalletd/README.md

 [lightwalletd](https://github.com/zcash-hackworks/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain.
 Currently, lightwalletd supports the Sapling protocol version as its primary concern.
 The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

-lightwalled consists of three loosely coupled components: an "ingester", a "frontend", and an arbitrary storage layer (such as a SQL database) that connects the two.
+lightwalletd consists of three loosely coupled components: an "ingester", a "frontend", and an arbitrary storage layer (such as a SQL database) that connects the two.
 The ingester receives raw block data, parses out the transactions and block metadata, then stores them in a format convenient for the frontend to serve to clients.
 Thus, these components can operate and scale independently of each other and are connected only by a shared storage convention.

 # Definitions